Feast Day: January 2nd & July 19th

 Saint Seraphim once had a now famous conversation with his Spiritual child Nicholas Motovilov.
 Nicholas had a life-long question, about the aim of the Christian life, of which he had never received a satisfactory answer for.
-Saint Seraphim told him “The aim of the Christian life is the acquisition of the Holy Spirit.”
+Saint Seraphim told him “The true aim of our Christian life consists in the acquisition of the Holy Spirit of God.”

 Then Father Seraphim took me very firmly by the shoulders and said: “We are both in the Spirit of God now, my son…”

 Saint Seraphim was great in his Ascetic struggle.
 One day he was asked why he often carried a knapsack filled with stones.
 He humbly replied, “I am troubling him who troubles me.”

 A certain brother, seeing his Ascetic life, asked him for his own edification: “Why don’t we , Father, lead a strict life as the ancient Ascetics did?”
 “Because,” replied the Saint “we have no determination to do so.
 If we had the determination, we should live as those Fathers did who, in olden times, shone with labours and piety; because God gives His Grace and help to the faithful and to those who seek the Lord with all their heart now just as He did before.
 For according to the Word of God, Jesus Christ is the same yesterday, and today, and for ever (Heb.
 13:8).

 “Establish yourself in God and then you will be helpful to others.”